Guusvanmeerveld/Samuel/README.md

   - 'EN'
   - 'NL'
 - `MAX_AUDIO_FILE_SIZE`: Not required, the max file size for downloading an audio file from Discord in bytes.
 Default: `100MB`
 - `PLACEHOLDER_IMG`: Not required, the image to show when no image could be found for a song.
-Default: `https://raw.githubusercontent.com/Guusvanmeerveld/Tempo/master/img/placeholder.jpg`
+Default: `https://raw.githubusercontent.com/Guusvanmeerveld/Samuel/master/img/placeholder.jpg`
 - `MAX_QUEUE_LENGTH`: Not required, the max length a song queue can be.
 Default: `50`

 ## Building

-Because Tempo is a Typescript based project, it is recommended to use Yarn as the primary Node development tool.
+Because Samuel is a Typescript based project, it is recommended to use Yarn as the primary Node development tool.

 ### Requirements:
 When building locally: